Guru Shishyaru (2022 film)

-Guru Shishyaru is a 2022 Indian Kannada-language sports drama filmwritten and directed by Jadesh K Hampi.
+Guru Shishyaru is a 2022 Indian Kannada-language sports drama film written and directed by Jadesh K Hampi.
 The film stars Sharan and Nishvika Naidu in the lead roles and H. G. Dattatreya, Suresh Heblikar and Apurva Kasaravalli in supporting roles.
+Tharun Sudhir was the creative head and producer for the movie.
+The team also cast the children of popular actors like Prem, Sharan, Ravi Shankar Gowda, Naveen Krishna, and Late Bullet Prakash, among others.

+The movie opened to positive reviews from audience and critics.

 Plot

 In 1994–95, Manohar.
 K is a lethargic man and a former Kho kho national champion, who lives with his teacher Guru.
 After much persuasion by Guru, he joins a school at a village named Bettadapura as a PT teacher and also falls in love with a village girl Sujatha alias Sooji.
 However, Rudrappa, a swindler pressurises the villagers to give up the land that belonged to his grandparents before the Union government implemented the land to be given to the villagers.

 The court decides to ask the two parties to come to an agreement.
 However, Rudrappa, who is also a gambler, tells that he will withdraw the case if the school students can defeat his players in the yearly Kho-Kho event.
 Manohar gets into trouble as he and the students actually didn't win any game, but only bought trophies from the sports shop.
 Before Manohar and the students decide to leave the town, he learns about Guru's death and his desire to see him as a former champion again.

 Manohar begins to train them in the sport and also makes them learn about teamwork.
 After facing many hurdles orchestrated by Rudrappa, Manohar and the students finally defeats Rudrappa's team.
 With Rudrappa defeated, Manohar and the students happily celebrate with the villagers.